sjdu10/vmc_torch/README.md

 **Neural network state example:**

-In `/examples`, there's an example script for running VMC on a `4x4` spinless Hubbard model with OBC using various neural network quantum states.
+In `/examples`, there's an example script for running VMC of a spinless Hubbard model on a `4x4` square lattice with OBC using various neural network quantum states.
 To run the code:
 ```bash
 cd ./examples